The Show (1995 film)

 The Show is a 1995 American documentary film about hip hop music.
-It was directed by Brian Robbins and featured interviews with some of hip hop's biggest names.
+It was directed by Brian Robbins (in his feature directorial debut) and featured interviews with some of hip hop's biggest names.
 Def Jam founder Russell Simmons stars in and narrates the film.
 The film grossed $1,482,892 in its opening weekend and $2,702,578 during its theatrical run.